one... two... three...

 during that time the band had various member changes which more than likely contained some Spinal Tap dynamics minus the big hair and the exploding drummer

-I do recall my ears still ringing on Wednesday after a "show*" on a Saturday where they must
+I do recall my ears still ringing on Wednesday after a "show*" on a Saturday where they must have cranked it up to "eleven"

 I do not know the reasons for band break ups or musician changes